-Most people today believe that marketing is inherently evil.
-I get it… Marketing doesn’t exactly have the best reputation.
-Despite its lengthy rap sheet and the proliferation of black hat marketing tactics, I believe that marketing can be ethical.
-That’s not to say that it is ethical most of the time, but rather that it has the ability to be ethical.
+Most people today believe that marketing is inherently evil, and I get it… Marketing doesn’t exactly have the best reputation.
+However, the question I would like to answer is not whether marketing is ethical in practice but whether marketing has the ability to be ethical.

 What Shapes Our Opinion of Marketing